ikluft/ikluft-tools/profile-dir/README.md

 * bashrc code snippets should go into files in ~/.config/sh/bashrc.d
 * profile code snippets should go into files in ~/.config/sh/profile.d
 * Some scripts in the profile.d directory actually should be executed for login shells (which run .profile) and other interactive shells (for which bash runs .bashrc).
 Rather than duplicate the files, you can put a text file with a .import suffix in the bashrc.d directory with a list of names of the files from the profile.d directory which should be run.
 Name the import file with leading numeric digits to indicate the order in which they should run.
 See the example in [000-common.import](config-sh/bashrc.d/000-common.import) .

+## Alternative pathmunge implementation
+If you have [Rust](https://www.rust-lang.org/) installed, you can compile a faster alternative implementation of the pathmunge program used by this profile/bashrc system.
+First compile the pathmunge program with these commands in the _srcdir_ directory used above, where source code from GitHub was placed.

+    cd _srcdir_/config-sh/pathmunge/pathmunge-rust/
+    cargo build

+Then go back to your home directory and substitute the symbolic link for pathmunge as follows:

+* create symlink: ~/.config/sh/pathmunge → _srcdir_/config-sh/pathmunge/target/debug/pathmunge-rust

 ## Files
 <p>